Lawn Thatching

 Lawn Aeration

-Lawn Aeration Aeration is a mechanical process that removes soil cores form your lawn and deposits them on the surface where they breakdown.
-The soil cores are 1/2" diameter by 1-1 1/2".
+Lawn Aeration Aeration is a mechanical process that removes soil cores from your lawn and deposits them on the surface where they breakdown.
+The soil cores are 1/2″ diameter by 1-1 1/2″.
 The soil cores add beneficial soil microbes and organic matter to the surface that helps break down thatch.
-Here are some benefits of Aeration: Relieve soil compaction Break up dead grass and thatch layers Improve drainage and water [...]
+Aeration is a great way to access the root zone and prepare a seedbed for over-seeding.
+Benefits of Aeration: Relieves [...]

 Read more